MattKelly4D4B/3D-Printing/README.md

 The Klipper firmware is special because it uses a raspberry pi to act as a processor for some of the computations a 3D printer has to make, thus lightening the load on the printer's actual motherboard.
 In turn you see much better quality and faster print speeds.
+There is a fork of the klipper repository in my repositories, and I will also upload a copy of the current version as of 6/28/2022 here.

 These are my pritners and the modifications i've done to them.